aleshaleksey/fansys23/weapons.md

 **Strikes** are the use of appendages or protruding body parts to deal bludgeoning or piercing damage to a target.

 **Throw** is the act of moving your foe around the battlefield or throwing them down.
 It follows the "Basic Martial Manoeuvres" rules.
 It also gives proficiency with "shove" and "trip" manoeuvres.

+**Interception** is the art of intercepting a target's attacks as effectively at the lowest cost to yourself.
+It is used when you need to defend one or more squishy allies from harm, or when you are trying to get your character killed.

 ### Light blades